 In addition to Calums seal trips, Plockton’s other claims to fame are as the venue for the television series Hamish Macbeth and the early 70's cult film, The Wicker Man.
 Plockton's close proximity to the Isle of Skye, the wonderful Applecross peninsula and the Torridon mountain range all make it an ideal base for exploring the whole of the Western Highlands.

-The nearby town of Kyle of Lochalsh is just five miles from Plockton and provides a good shopping facilities, as well as an indoor swimming pool and the road bridge to the Isle of Skye.
+The nearby village of Kyle of Lochalsh is just five miles from Plockton and provides good shopping facilities and supermarket, as well as an indoor swimming pool and the road bridge to the Isle of Skye.
 Just a few miles from Kyle of Lochalsh is Eilean Donan Castle, enchantingly situated on a promontory at the meeting place of three lochs and accessed by a small causeway.
 Other attractions nearby are Attadale Gardens, The Pictish Brochs at Glenelg, the Isle of Skye and the Cuillins.
 From the Isle of Skye it is possible to take ferry to the Small Isles, to Eigg or Rum or Canna as a day trip from Plockton

 The Thatched Cottage is within easy walking distance of Plockton’s excellent restaurants, bars, café and small shop, all noted for their fresh Scottish produce.